-It's Made With Just 3 Ingredients:
+It's Made With Just 3 Ingredients

 Being a gluten free vegetarian/vegan, I miss some of the traditional foods that I grew up eating at Jewish holidays.
-Two of my best vegetarian versions of traditional holiday foods are my gluten free matzo balls and this vegan chopped liver recipe.
+Two of my best vegetarian versions of traditional holiday foods are my vegetarian gluten free matzo balls and this vegan chopped liver recipe.

 Ingredients: